 Each of your employees has different circumstances to consider—they might have young children in daycare, care for elderly parents, or work additional jobs.
 Communicate with your employees about their individual circumstances and lives outside of work so you can understand their financial or mental strains.
 When you show you care for your employees, they're more likely to be honest about what they need and view you as their partner instead of continuously looking for work elsewhere.

 2. Grant workers earned wage access

 An unexpected medical bill, car repair, or other unplanned expense can completely derail someone’s budget if they’re living paycheck to paycheck.
 This is especially true for people who work jobs that come with a lot of pay variance.
-For example, consumer spending habits have changed since this spring due to COVID.
-Many salons or spas saw a huge reduction in clientele due to fears of the virus.
-(I think many of us have sported hairstyles during quarantine that we were less-than-enthused about.)
 If tips represent a substantial part of their paycheck, and they encounter a period of reduced business, that’s a huge pay variance.
-COVID aside, even something as simple as a nice-weather week for someone working the patio at a restaurant can vary the next week when they’re met with sleet and wind.
 Trying to budget and plan expenses when you experience pay fluctuations like this is a huge obstacle.